Feyerabend/ABC80/cas/README.md

 from what I understand by reading and viewing similar experiments, this should be able to work.
 I'll return later to review and explain more when I have the physical experience.
-I've though tested the software which works as testing each other.
-But still untested is still how it works in reality.*__
+I've though tested the software which works as testing each other, BASIC files to and from WAVE files.*__

 ![Kassettminne](../assets/images/kassett.jpg)